CFO Wiki

 Most companies we work with enter engagements at 50-60% gross margin and need to reach 70%+ to be fundable or profitable.
 Here’s how that progression typically works:

 Infrastructure optimization (adds 5-10 points): Right-size your servers, use reserved instances instead of on-demand, implement caching to reduce compute.
+Analyze usage patterns to identify opportunities for cost savings and resource allocation.
+Leverage cloud infrastructure and cloud cost management tools to optimize operational expenses, taking advantage of scalability and cost-efficiency.
 Negotiate volume discounts once you hit scale.
 Move to more efficient architectures.
 We had a client spending $45K monthly on AWS for 500 customers ($90 per customer monthly).
 After optimization: $28K monthly ($56 per customer).
 That’s $204K annually—dropping infrastructure from 18% of revenue to 11%, adding 7 points to gross margin.

 Support automation (adds 3-5 points): Build self-service help centers, knowledge bases, chatbots.
 Train customers to solve common problems themselves.
 Tier support so simple questions get handled by junior staff or automation, complex issues escalate to experts.
 The goal is reducing support cost per customer as you scale.